neuralsrg/MachineLearning/README.md

 # MachineLearning
-Important lectures / articles notes for my *personal needs only.*
+Important lecture / article notes for my *personal needs only.*